MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Notes/Microsoft.Graph.Notes.md

 Nullable.

 ### [New-MgUserOnenoteSectionGroup](New-MgUserOnenoteSectionGroup.md)
-The section groups in the section.
+The section groups in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.